kusho-co/kusho-proxy/README.md

 ## Coming Soon

 - **Dockerized version**: Deploy the dockerized proxy on your infrastructure and route all requests via this deployed proxy if you don't want every person in the team to setup a separate proxy.
-- **E2E test support**: Currently, this proxy works only with individual test suite level API calls.
-We'll soon port this to E2E tests as well.

 ## Support

-If you encounter any issues or have questions, please refer to the KushoAI documentation or contact support.
+If you encounter any issues or have questions, please reach out to us at support@kusho.ai